 Diagnosing back pain — importance of medical history to diagnose pain

-If you have scheduled an appointment with your physician to determine the cause of your chronic neck or back pain, you might be surprised when the physician asks you questions about your medical history.
-To many patients, medical history might seem unrelated to a current neck or back problem, but the two are more related than some patients realize.
+If you have scheduled an appointment with your doctor to determine the cause of your chronic back pain, you might be surprised when you are asked questions about your medical history.
+To many patients, medical history might seem unrelated to a current spine condition, but through the following article, you will learn how closely the two are related.

 Using medical history to recommend treatments for back pain